h2oai/sparkling-water/doc/src/site/sphinx/deployment/pysparkling_azure_dbc.rst

     In order to create the Python library in Databricks, go to **Libraries**, select **PiPy** as the library source and type in: ``h2o_pysparkling_SUBST_SPARK_MAJOR_VERSION`` for the latest PySparkling for Spark SUBST_SPARK_MAJOR_VERSION.

+    If you don't want to train new models and just score with existing H2O-3, SW, Driverless AI MOJO models, you can use a smaller package called ``h2o_pysparkling_scoring_SUBST_SPARK_MAJOR_VERSION`` instead.

     The advantage of adding the library from PiPy, instead of uploading manually, is that the latest version is always selected and also, the dependencies are automatically resolved.

     .. figure:: ../images/databricks_pysparkling_pipy.png